vzcaffaro/programming-languages-2020/assignment-1.md

 | S (S O) | T I | 2
 | S (S (S O)) | T(T I) | 3

-in Haskell these data types are disjoint.
-For example, if you input a `I` or a `1` to a function that expects data of type `NN`, you will get an error message.
+But in Haskell these data types are disjoint.
+For example, if you input an `I` or a `1` to a function that expects data of type `NN`, you will get an error message.

 ## Part 2: A Calculator (4 points)